italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

   * - **Name**
     - **Description**
   * - **vp_token**
-    - JWS containing a single or an array of Verifiable Presentation(s) in the form of signed JWT.
+    - JSON Array containing the Verifiable Presentation(s).
+There MUST be at least two signed presentations in this Array:
+      - The Requested Digital Credential (one or more, if in format SD-JWT VC or MDOC CBOR)
+      - The Wallet Instance Attestation
   * - **presentation_submission**
-    - JSON Object containing the mappings between the requested Verifiable Credentials and where to find them within the returned VP Token.
+    - JSON Object containing the mappings between the requested Verifiable Credentials and where to find them within the returned Verifiable Presentation Token.
   * - **state**
     - Unique identifier provided by the Relying Party within the Authorization Request.